ucll-programming/course-material/docs/workflow/pytest.md

 # Stopping at First Failure

-Another way to prevent Pytest from printing out overly large reports, is to ask it to stop after the first failure.
+Another way to prevent pytest from printing out overly large reports, is to ask it to stop after the first failure.

 ```bash
 $ pytest -x test-five.py